 - 4 3 reasons for Hard Bounce

 - 5 What is a good Good Rate?
 When is it high?

 - 6 Bounce Rate in email marketing: 2 case studies

 The Email Marketing Funnel

-When you create an email marketing campaign, the first performance indicator to optimize, even before the Open Rate, is the delivery rate, or deliverability, the ability of your message to reach its destination.
+When you create a email marketing The first performance indicator to be optimized, even before the Open Rate, is the rate of deliveryor deliverability, the ability of your message to reach its destination.

 If you think about it, from the time it's sent to the time your recipient reads it, your email goes through a pathway shaped like funnelwhere, not surprisingly, the entry point is deliverability:

 An important metric in email marketing is the Bounce Rate: as you know, since it's a metric that, with due differences, we also find in Google Analytics (by the way, do you know the modified rebound rate), a bounce indicates a bounce, in our case the email sent was not delivered and the email server sends it back to the sender.

 Bounce rate is an important metric to monitor and optimize in email marketing because as we will see: